AjinkyaBTambade/MYSQL-Connectivity/README.md

 **Entity Framework provides a powerful and convenient way to work with databases in C# applications.
 By understanding its architecture and components, developers can efficiently build data-driven applications with minimal boilerplate code.**

-# Dapper
+# Dapper Architecture in C#

+## Overview

 Dapper is a lightweight, open-source Object-Relational Mapping (ORM) library for .NET.
-It was developed by the team at Stack Overflow to handle their massive traffic and database interactions efficiently.
+Developed by the team at Stack Overflow, it is designed to handle high traffic and complex database interactions efficiently.
+Dapper is known for its simplicity, flexibility, and exceptional performance, making it a popular choice for projects where raw SQL control and performance are crucial.

+## Components

+### 1. Connection

+In Dapper, the primary class for interacting with the database is a connection, typically an instance of `IDbConnection`.
+Dapper extends `IDbConnection` with several methods to execute queries and map results to objects.

+### 2. Query Methods

+Dapper provides several extension methods for `IDbConnection` to execute SQL queries and commands.
+These include:

+- `Query`: Executes a SQL query and maps the result to a collection of objects.
+- `QueryFirst`: Executes a SQL query and maps the first result to an object.
+- `QuerySingle`: Executes a SQL query and maps the single result to an object.
+- `Execute`: Executes a SQL command and returns the number of affected rows.

+### 3. Mapping

+Dapper uses simple conventions to map query results to objects.
+By default, it maps columns to properties with matching names.
+Dapper also supports custom mappings through attributes and lambda expressions.

+### 4. Stored Procedures

+Dapper makes it easy to call stored procedures.
+You can pass parameters to the stored procedure and map the results to objects.

-## Features
+### 5. Performance Features

-- **Performance**: Dapper is known for its exceptional performance compared to other ORM frameworks.
-It achieves this by minimizing overhead and using raw SQL queries with simple object mapping.

-- **Simplicity**: Dapper's API is designed to be simple and intuitive.
-It doesn't try to abstract away SQL completely, allowing developers to write optimized queries while still benefiting from ORM features.

-- **Flexibility**: Dapper doesn't impose strict conventions on how you should structure your data models or database schema.
-It allows for flexibility in how you map database records to objects.

-- **Support for Complex Types**: Dapper supports complex types, allowing you to map query results to nested objects or custom data structures easily.

-- **Performance Tuning**: Dapper provides features like result caching and query buffering to further optimize performance.
+Dapper includes features to enhance performance, such as result caching and query buffering.
+These features help to optimize data access and reduce database load.

-- **Conclusion**
-Dapper is a powerful and lightweight ORM library for .NET developers.
-Its simplicity, flexibility, and performance make it a popular choice for projects where raw SQL control and performance are essential.
+## Implementation Steps

+1. **Set Up Database Connection**: Create an instance of `IDbConnection`, typically using `SqlConnection` for SQL Server.
+Open the connection to the database.

+2. **Execute Queries**: Use Dapper's extension methods to execute SQL queries and commands.
+Use `Query` for retrieving data and `Execute` for modifying data.

+3. **Map Results to Objects**: Define C# classes to represent the data models.
+Dapper will automatically map the query results to instances of these classes based on column names.

+4. **Call Stored Procedures**: Use Dapper to call stored procedures by specifying the procedure name and parameters.
+Map the results to objects as needed.

+5. **Optimize Performance**: Utilize Dapper's performance features, such as result caching and query buffering, to improve efficiency and reduce database load.